ShreySuri/MadLibs/README.md

 Gameplay:

     One player prompts others for a list of words to substitute for blanks in a story.
 After words are subtituted into all of the blanks, the story is read outloud.
+Since the players suggesting the words do not know the template, the story usually ends up wonky, which usually cracks everyone up.